-I’m excited to announce that I have finished the draft of my book, which has consumed my blog writing time (among other things) over the past few months.
+I’m excited to announce that I have finished the draft of my book, “Reinventing Social Change”, which has consumed my blog writing time (among other things) over the past few months.
 There is still much work to be done — editing, publishing, launch, etc. — but I feel that the hardest work is now done.
-And I want to share with you, my loyal readers, what I have discovered through this process.
+And I want to share with you, my loyal readers, what I have discovered about Social Change through this process.

 I realized that in drafting this book I am articulating a new vision for the social change sector.
 I am charting a path for how the social change sector could be radically different — more powerful, wealthier, more networked, more effective at creating the social change we so desperately need.

 Because here’s the thing — “We are the ones we’ve been waiting for.”
 No one is coming to save us.
 We are here — in this very critical moment when it feels that division, despair and destruction are all around — to save ourselves.
 And to help save our fellow travelers.

 So my book, the draft of which I just completed last week, is perhaps my treatise about how we together uncover the dysfunction that holds social change back, gather our power, embrace abundance, start using money as a tool, and truly start connecting to those around us and each other to chart a new way forward.

 It took me a long time to get here.
 Not the actual book writing (that took me about 3 months), but the journey that brought me to this point.
 The point at which I now believe that something much better awaits the social change sector — both the nonprofit leaders with solutions to the challenges we face in our communities, our countries, our planet, and those who fund those solutions.